 - The complaint process typically ends after 30 days, which is when the complaint is closed.
 However, the BBB may keep complaints open if there is an exchange of responses between the business owner and the person filing the complaint.
 In this case, the complaint process will end once the situation is resolved.

-It is important to point out that not all complaints on the Better Business Bureau platform are legitimate.
+It’s also important to point out that not all complaints on the Better Business Bureau platform are legitimate.
 Business owners in every industry have experienced negative BBB reviews and ratings based on misunderstandings or misleading information posted by competitors or others who wish to harm the company.

 Still, these customer complaints represent a very real risk to your business’s success and your positive online reputation.
 Having negative reviews removed is a critical step toward protecting what you’ve worked so hard to achieve.